onflow/flow/flips/20210916-nft-metadata.md

 [Playground available here](https://play.onflow.org/a71203b9-a03a-47f9-ab70-7285fcf4c56a?type=account&id=0)

 ## Compatibility
-Provided support for default methods on interfaces is added to cadence there are no backwards compatibility issues.
+Provided support for default methods on interfaces is added to Cadence there are no backwards compatibility issues.
 Short of that, NFT authors will need to add implementations for the new methods added to their contracts.

 ## User Impact
 This feature can be rolled out with no fear of changes to the user.
 However documentation should be provided on how